 Neutral is not accessible.

 Neutral is made accessible through a fourth connector.
+Default.

 Three phases connected in delta.

 The nominal phase-to-phase voltage of the filter, in volts RMS (Vrms) and the nominal frequency, in hertz (Hz).
+Default is

 The three-phase capacitive reactive power QC, in vars.
 Specify a positive value.
+Default is

 The tuning frequency of the single frequency filter (single-tuned, high-pass or C-type high-pass), or the two frequencies of the double-tuned filter, in hertz (Hz).
+Default is

 The quality factor Q of the filter defined as explained in the above Description section.
 Dimensionless positive number.
+Default is

-Select Branch voltages to measure the three voltages across each phase of the Three-Phase Harmonic Filter block terminals.
+Branch voltages to measure the three voltages across each phase of the Three-Phase Harmonic Filter block terminals.
 For a Y connection, these voltages are the phase-to-ground or phase-to-neutral voltages.
 For a delta connection, these voltages are the phase-to-phase voltages.

-Select Branch currents to measure the three currents flowing through each phase of the filter.
+Branch currents to measure the three currents flowing through each phase of the filter.
 For a delta connection, these currents are the currents flowing in each branch of the delta.

-Select Branch voltages and currents to measure the three voltages and the three currents of the Three-Phase Harmonic Filter block.
+Branch voltages and currents to measure the three voltages and the three currents of the Three-Phase Harmonic Filter block.